-- The below program adds a list of n numbers, in which - The size n is stored in memory location/address \mathbf{N} , and - NUM1 is the memory address for the first number. - Are n and num1 used as values or references?
+- Consider the calling program that calls the subroutine LISTADD to add a list of n numbers, in which - The size n is stored in memory location/address $\mathbf{N}$ , and - NUM1 is the memory address for the first number. - Are n and num1 passed as values or references?